 Sydney is a high school sophomore from Colorado who loves traveling, international relations, and politics.
 Through her travels, she has gained an appreciation for seeing as much of the world as you can, and opening your eyes up to new cultures, languages, and cuisines.
 Her favorite places she's been are Thailand and Morocco, and she hopes to go to India and Greece one day.
 She is passionate about focusing on what unites us, rather than what divides us.
 Sydney wants to use her time and resources to educate young people on how to respectfully learn about and engage with someone else's culture respectfully and with appreciation for what makes us all unique.
 She is heavily involved in her school and community and is part of a plethora of clubs and organizations, including Mock Trial, Model United Nations, Student Government, and various activist and political organizations.
 If she's not volunteering, she's reading historical fiction, baking something, or on a plane to somewhere new.

 Although she hasn’t studied abroad yet, Sydney hopes to study in Spain or the United Kingdom one day.

-Zoe is a high school junior from New York City.
+Zoe is a high school senior from New York City.
 She's eager to educate people about other cultures, which she has previously done by teaching English to foster children in Brazil.
 When she’s not busy with schoolwork, she’s either reading the travel section of the New York Times or volunteering with her school’s Red Cross club.
-She has been to Brazil, Luxembourg and Spain but also wants to visit Portugal, Chile and Japan.
+She has been to Brazil, Luxembourg and Spain, but also wants to visit Portugal, Chile and Japan.
 She’s excited to bring her creativity and open mind to Project Exchange and get to know the diverse group of people within it.